The world famous 18km journey with 2800m of vertical descent through some of the most stunning glaciated alpine scenery rarely disappoints!

 Arrival day : Lac Blanc and Aiguilles Rouges

 19.00: Information and meeting with the guide in Chamonix.

 We hike from Chamonix up to the Refuge Bellachat (2152m).
 The Refuge offers one of the nicest views over the Mont Blanc mountain chain.
 You might want to enjoy a drink on the terrace that overlooks the whole Mont Blanc valley and wait until the sunset puts the mountains in a pink coat.
 The family style dinners will soon be served in the cosy mountain hut.

 An early breakfast at the mountain hut with the fantastic views towards Mont Blanc.
 Our trail brings us up to Brevent summit for an even more breathtaking view.
-We reach Col du Cornu via the Col du Brévent and traverse to the Lac de Cornu (at 2276m), which is situated in of the most beautiful environments in the valley.
-After a picknick lunch we continue the descent through the Combe de la Glieres and hike up to the mountain hut Lac Blanc (2353m).
-The Lac Blanc mountain lake is the perfect location to take some stunning pictures of a perfect mountain scenery with the Mont Blanc in the back.
+We reach Col du Cornu via the Col du Brévent where we walk down to Planpraz.
+After a picknick lunch we continue along the northern Balcony trail to Flégere.
+A chair takes us high above tree line.
+From here, our Refuge for the night is only 1hr away.
+Lac Blanc mountain lake is the perfect location to take some stunning pictures of a perfect mountain scenery with the Mont Blanc in the back.

 We eat a good breakfast overlooking the Aguilles Rouges mountain before leaving this beautiful spot.
 Our way down to Argentière will take us to the Lac Cheserys and either Argentière or the Col du Montets.
 Those that want to hike a bit longer can join the guide on the Petit Balcon Sud all the way back to Chamonix.
 Lunch will be served at local restaurant in the famous ski resort of Argentière.

 Map with the Chamonix hiking route in red: